Where the Emperor walked…

 "In die Berg bin i gern“ (I like to be in the mountains) – When this song was composed the writer was certainly in the fantastic Tyrolean mountains.
 When one thinks of Tyrol, one immediately thinks of high peaks, lush green meadows, grazing cows and cozy alpine huts.
 And that’s what it takes for a successful hiking holiday.
 No matter of you choose the Trans Tyrol: Garmisch – Innsbruck or Salzburg's Peaks & Kitzbühel Alps – we are sure that your expectations will be met and even exceeded.

 You will be able to collect many magical memories during a trip to the Wachau.
 The mighty Danube winds its way through this beautiful patch of earth, which appeals to cyclists, hikers and above all, wine lovers.
 The sparkling whites from the Wachau are among the best wines in Austria and can compete with their international rivals.
 Come on!
 What are you waiting for?
-The World Heritage Trail Wachau awaits you!
+The walking holiday World Heritage Trail Wachau, 8 days awaits you!
 Or would you like to have some more comfort?
-Then the World Heritage Trail Wachau Charm is the perfect hiking tour for you.
+Then the walking holiday World Heritage Trail Wachau Charm, 8 days is the perfect hiking tour for you.

 If you consider that more than half of Austria’s territory consists of alpine mountains, then one can easily come to the conclusion you can be happy hiking here.
 From easy hikes for beginners to challenging mountain tours for very experienced hikers, Austria has just about everything to offer.
 How about, for example, the cosy hiking tour Carinthian Mountains & Lakes?
 Or do you want to be a little sportier?
 Then we would recommend the hiking trip Bregenz Forest.
 You want a real mountain hike?
 Then the Alpe-Adria Border Triangle Tour will be more suitable for you.